Welcome to the online presence of a unique heritage site in a centuries-old centre of learning

 Over the next two hundred years more than 140 burials would take place there.
 These have now been documented in a media-friendly format, with graphic representation of the cemetery layout and individual gravesite locations presented on site through heritage markers, and also carried on this website.

-Today the cemetery is a peaceful oasis in a busy campus, and a location where the rich academic and religious heritage of the Historic'Maynooth College can be contemplated while also recognising the almost miraculous development of these traditions to form the vibrant community that exists today across the three major institutions occupying the historic site - National Seminary, Pontifical University, and Maynooth University.
+It is a location where a rich academic and religious heritage can be contemplated while also recognising the almost miraculous development of these institutions to form the vibrant community that exists today.